ephemeraHQ/xmtp-inbox-web/README.md

 ### Wallet connections

-The XMTP Inbox app uses [RainbowKit](https://www.rainbowkit.com/) to enable users to connect a Coinbase Wallet, MetaMask, Rainbow, Trust Wallet, or WalletConnect-compatible wallet app.
+The XMTP Inbox app uses [RainbowKit](https://www.rainbowkit.com/) to enable users to connect a Coinbase Wallet, MetaMask, Rainbow, Trust Wallet, or WalletConnect-compatible wallet app (Note: as of WalletConnect v2, a project id is required.
+This is currently hardcoded with a placeholder value, but if you'd like to use WalletConnect, you can [generate your own](https://www.rainbowkit.com/docs/migration-guide#2-supply-a-walletconnect-cloud-projectid) and edit the placeholder value in `main.tsx`.)

 This app also uses a [viem Account](https://viem.sh/docs/accounts/privateKey.html) interface to sign transactions and messages with a given private key.
 The XMTP message API client needs this Account to enable and sign messages that create and enable their XMTP identity.
 This XMTP identity is what enables a user to send and receive messages.